aquasecurity/tracee/docs/contributing/building/environment.md

 > **Note**: the generated binary must be compatible to your host (depending on glibc version).

-If you don't want to depend on host's libraries versions, or your host is not an **Alpine Linux** or you are using the `alpine-make` container as a replacement for `make`, then it's necessary  to set `STATIC` variable to `1` so you can run compiled binaries in your host machine:
+If you don't want to depend on host's libraries versions, or you are using the `alpine-make` container as a replacement for `make`, then it's necessary  to set `STATIC` variable to `1` so you can run compiled binaries in your host machine:

 1. Compile tracee